ucbrise/clipper/containers/python/python_function_deployment.md

 There are several problems you can encounter in deploying your Python function to Clipper.
 This section will walk you through how you can identify and resolve them.

-If you run into issues not listed here, please file an issue and we will attempt to find a generalizable approach to diagnosing and solving it.
+If you run into issues not listed here, please file a GitHub issue and we will try to help you diagnose and solve the problem.

-### Remote during container initialization
+### Errors during container initialization
 **Some pip packages weren't installed**

 This is possible if conda is not tracking your pip packages.
 Make sure that you install your pip packages through a conda-installed `pip`.
 This way, conda can keep track of which pip packages you are using in your environment.
 You can see which pip packages conda is keeping track of by writing your environment to a file with `conda env export >> <filename>`